Chapter 1 : radiance

 She had this effect on him, this thing that she would do to him without even trying.
 He didn’t even think she was aware that she was doing it to him at all.
-Her brilliance simply blinded him, made him lose track of his thoughts.
+Her brilliance simply blinded him, made him lose every trace of his thoughts.
 She was like a summer’s breeze, scattering all his mental capacities to the distant areas of the planet.

 That was his problem.
-She made his mind stop working, and he always wound up acting like a bigger prick than usual.
+She made his mind stop working, and he always wound up acting like a bigger prat than usual.
 That was why she hated him.
 It was her fault, really.
 Her fault that she was a thousand shades of perfection.

 He knew.
 He had to know.
 He had to know that she had finally decided to give in to him.
 She was making it so obvious for him; he’d have to be completely blind not to see it.
 Of course, he did have those glasses...